sorenfrederiksen/den-frie-proevebank-exams/CONTRIBUTING.md

 If you don't have a GitHub account, you'll need one to report issues.
 Here's how to create one:

-1. **Visit GitHub.com** - Go to <a href="https://github.com">github.com</a>, if you're not already there.

-2. **Sign up** - Click the "Sign up" button in the top right corner of the page.
-Enter all the usual details - email, username, etc.
+1. **Create a free Github account** - Click the "Sign up" button in the top right corner of the page.
+Enter the usual details - email, username, etc.

 3. **Verify your account** - GitHub will send you an email to verify your account.
 Check your email and click the verification link.